gart6520/FGC-VirtualBot/README.md

 ### _From FGC Team Greece for the all the FGC community!_

 New:  Carbon capture game adaptation, including the Carbon Capture game elements and two new robot configurations (Carbon Tank Bot and Carbon Omni Bot) with an intake and shooter mechanism, resembling the shooters showcased in FGC site.
-There is a test opmode available for this robot configuration.
+There is a test opmode available for the tank robot configuration.

 If you prefer not to have game elements littering the field, then set the game to "NoGame" in the virtual_robot.config.Config.java file (in the Controller module).